Agaghaua/Summer2021/README.md

 # Summer2021
-Summer2021 is a plan of course about computer science.
+Summer2021 is a plan of course about Computer Science.